gary-archer/oauth.apisample.serverless/README.md

 - The lambdas cannot be run as real HTTP endpoints locally, and be called concurrently by clients.
 - The lambdas cannot be load tested locally, due to the slow lambda startup times.
-- The lambdas cannot use in-memory caching of token signing public keys or extra claims.
+- The lambdas use in-memory caching but less efficiently than my cloud native APIs.

 ## Further Information